does God exist?

 God is infinite and eternal

-Time is regressively finite, that means you cannot go infinitely into the past because to reach "now" there must have been a finite number of events or else we would never be "now" (due to the definition of "infinite").
+Time is regressively finite, that means you cannot go infinitely into the past because to reach "now" there must have been a finite number of events leading up to it, or else we would never reach "now" (due to the definition of "infinite").
 Therefore, there must have been a first event, and that event requires matter.
 And given the law of non-self creation, or "ex nihilo nihil fit" ("from nothing comes more nothing") there must be an agent outside of the limits of space and time, i.e., infinite and eternal, with the ability to create, that is responsible for that first event.
-This is who/what we define as "God".. so not only does God exist, but God must exist, due to the existence of everything around us.
+This agent or entity is what we define as "God"... so not only does God exist, but God must exist, due to the existence of everything around us.
 The question is more a matter of who/what we think this agent is.

-Pantheism doesn't work because "everything" cannot be God, since that would limit God to being bound by the limits of creation.. i.e., space and time, and by definition and requirement God cannot be.
+Pantheism, which says "god is everything", doesn't work because "everything" cannot be God, since that would limit God to being bound by the limits of creation, i.e., space and time, and by definition God cannot be.
 Therefore, while creation comes from God, creation cannot "be" God.

-Deism actually doesn't work either, but is the safest bail out for those who wish to reject the existence of the god of any of the monotheistic religions.
+Deism actually doesn't work either, but is the safest bail-out for those who wish to reject the existence of the god of any of the monotheistic religions.
 It doesn't work because it states that God "wound up" creation like a clock, and then let it go off on its own without any further divine intervention.
-This doesn't work due to many reasons, such as chaos theory, Newton's second law of thermodynamics (entropy), etc. It's funny, even evolution would require a capable, guiding, controlling intelligent entity (or entities).
-But let's forget evolution for now (I'm a 6-day creationist, though not of the 24-hour day variety, since a "day" in the bible is not limited to 24 hours.)
+This doesn't work due to many reasons, such as chaos theory and Newton's second law of thermodynamics (entropy), which state that things tend to become more disorganized, and that they are at their most stable when disorganized.
+As a side-note, even evolution would require a capable, guiding, controlling intelligent entity (or entities) to cause the generation of new information (DNA, for example).
+But let's forget evolution for now.
+(I'm a 6-day creationist, though not of the strict 24-hour day variety, since a "day" in the bible is not limited to 24 hours.)
+Simply put, creation needs God to prevent it from destroying itself.
+Case in point the fact that we have the nuclear capability of destroying Earth 100 times over.
+Seriously.

 Polytheism doesn't work either unless we have something like multiple persons in a single God, due to the definition and requirement of God being infinite, so it once again falls upon who you understand God to be.
-The doctrine of the Trinity (which is probably the most unexplainable one christianity has to offer), for example, is viable, due to there being only one God, though manifested in 3 persons (to be clear, the Bible doesn't talk about one God in 3 manifestations, but 3 distinct persons within a single God).
+The doctrine of the Trinity, for example, (which is probably the hardest doctrine to explain within christianity) is viable, due to its definition as there being only one God, though manifested in 3 persons.
+(To be clear, the Bible doesn't talk about one God in 3 manifestations, but 3 distinct persons within a single God).
 But if we were to have multiple gods, then which is the infinite one?
 Which is the Creator?
-And if any are "mortal", they no longer are infinite or eternal, and hence fall out of the definition of God.
-So, it must only be one.
+And if any are "mortal", or can cease to exist, they no longer are infinite or eternal, and hence fall out of the definition of God.
+So, there can only be one God.

 The identity of God

-It then becomes a matter of seeking out which god it is that God is, in other words, what is the identity of this creator god.
-If indeed God is personal, it would be natural to see or expect some form of interaction with creation, other than merely maintaining it (since we have disqualified deism above), in other words, the creator most likely needs to be involved somehow to keep it from destroying itself, for example.
+We, therefore, now face the matter of seeking out what the identity of this creator god is.
+If indeed God is personal, it would be natural to see or expect some form of interaction with His creation, other than merely maintaining it (since we have disqualified deism above), in other words, the creator most likely needs to be involved somehow to keep it from destroying itself, for example.
 That is where revelation kicks in.
-Of course, that's a bit trickier a concept to deal with since this is where the logical and drier part of the proof ends and the matter of faith begins.
+Of course, that's a bit trickier a concept to deal with since this is where the logical, and drier, part of the proof ends and the matter of faith begins.
 If God has chosen to reveal Himself, then how does/did He?

-People who claim to receive messages from God are referred to as "prophets" by those who acknowledge them, and the Bible says that the sign of a prophet is one of 100% inerrancy when speaking on behalf of God.
-This means that we can go through the process of elimination to find which prophet or group of prophets seem to exhibit inerrancy.
-That means that the Roman Catholic Church, Jehovas Witnesses and Mormonism (Church of Jesus Christ of Latter Day Saints) as well as a bunch of other fringe groups are immediately and trivially disqualified, for example, as a result of all the unfulfilled prophecies their leaders uttered on behalf of their God.
+People who claim to receive messages from God are referred to as "prophets" by those who acknowledge them, and the Bible says that the sign of a prophet is 100% inerrancy when speaking on behalf of God.
+This means that we can go through the process of elimination to find which prophet or group of prophets seem to exhibit inerrancy by removing those who don't.
+That means that the Roman Catholic Church, Jehovas Witnesses and Mormonism (Church of Jesus Christ of Latter Day Saints) as well as many other fringe groups are immediately and trivially disqualified as a result of all the unfulfilled prophecies their leaders have uttered on behalf of their God.

 I'm not sure what prophecies Islam deals with, but for sure it defines itself as the diametrical opposite of christianity by explicitly stating that "Allah did not beget a son nor was he begotten" so we can eliminate one by proving the other.
 As a christian, I obviously know more about what the Bible says, so let's focus on that.